syastrov/django_type_gen/README.md

    If you have side effects from initializing Django and/or your modules, then take caution or this project might not be for you.

-Please first install libcst into your project's Python environment:
+Please first install libcst into your project's Python environment (note: it):

 `pip3 install libcst==0.4.1`

+> Note: This specific version of libcst does not have issues with the `FullyQualifiedNameProvider`.
+> I believe the problem will be fixed in a future release.
+See https://github.com/Instagram/LibCST/pull/867

 Clone this project into a subfolder of your project.